tsenart/vegeta/README.md

 #### -body
 Specifies the file whose content will be set as the body of every request.

+#### -cert
+Specifies the x509 TLS certificate to be used with HTTPS requests.

 #### -duration
 Specifies the amount of time to issue request to the targets.